 At Facebook I led the Design Infrastructure team.
-We built internal design tools that 8 hours per week per design of design time:
+We built internal design tools and infrastructure that 8 hours per week per designer.

 -

-Made the Facebook Design System accessible to every design in Sketch and Origami Studio
+Plugins (hacked together with AppleScript and JavaScript) to push Facebook Design System updates to every designer in Sketch and Origami Studio.

 -